EU and international cooperation in the youth sector

 The European Union’s competence in the youth sector is based on Article 165 of the Treaty on the Functioning of the European Union (TFEU).
 Harmonising the Member States’ legislation is not part of this competence.

-The main responsibility for monitoring and drafting EU issues and formulating Finland's positions on youth issues rests with the Ministry of Education and Culture.
-The EU-32 sub-committee (youth and sport), appointed by the Committee for EU Affairs, has a key role in preparing EU issues.
+In Finland, the Ministry of Education and Culture has the main responsibility for monitoring and drafting EU matters and formulating Finland's positions on youth issues.
+The EU-32 sub-committee (youth and sport), appointed by the Committee for EU Affairs, has a key role in preparing EU matters.

 Cooperation in the youth sector is funded under Erasmus+, a Union Programme for Education, Training, Youth and Sport.
-The total budget for the programme for the seven-year programming period is EUR 14.7 billion, of which 10% is allocated to youth sector.
+The total budget for the programme for the seven-year programming period is EUR 14.7 billion, of which 10% is allocated to young people.
 The Finnish National Agency for Education is responsible for implementing the programme and disseminating information on it in Finland.

 Topical in EU affairs